-A distributor shall issue settlement statements to retailers covering the cost of competitive electricity services and other relevant costs and credits calculated as described in Chapters 3 and reading and billing cycle associated with the consumers being billed.
+A distributor shall issue settlement statements to retailers covering the cost of competitive electricity services and other relevant costs and credits calculated as described in Chapters 3 and 4.
+A distributor shall issue settlement statements on each business day according to the meter reading and billing cycle associated with the consumers being billed.
 Settlement statements shall be communicated according to the EBT System.